 You’re in luck if you’re looking to carry on the party after your post-beach beers.

 Follow the Passeig Maritim all the way to the two towers.
 Right beneath them you’ll find the famous port area and its trifecta of house music beach clubs: Opium, Pacha, and Shoko.
+There are also about a dozen bars to dance at down by the water.

 For more of a local vibe make sure you check out my list of the best clubs in Barcelona.